boltlabs-inc/libzkchannels/README.md

 Our application (represented by **libtoken-utils** above) breaks down into several main functionalities, including lots of SHA256 hashes, lots of input validation, and ECDSA signatures.
 With the exception of the signatures, all of these functions are basically boolean operations: bit shifts, equality checks, and XOR masks.
 EMP-toolkit represents data as encrypted (garbled) bits and functions as boolean circuits.

 ### 1.2 Protocol API

+We now describe the high-level protocol API implemented in module `zkchannels::mpc`.
+The protocol implementation consists of 5 subprotocols: setup/initialize, establish, activate, unlink, pay and close.

 #### 1.2.1 Channel Setup